Normal, Illinois: Colleges and universities

-Heartland Community College has more than 4,800 students, and is the youngest community college in Illinois.
-Heartland Community College offers training in more than 40 career fields in innovative and technologically progressive leaning facilities.
-Classrooms and labs combine the latest advances in technology with the type of personal, hands-on instruction students need to reach their academic goals.
-The HCC Campus features a library, community meeting spaces, a pond, bookstore, café and numerous locations for students to study or work on school projects.
+Heartland Community College, founded in 1990, is a community college that serves District 540, has 3 campuses, more than 4,800 students, is the youngest community college in Illinois, and offers training in more than 40 careers paths.
+The Heartland Community College Campus features a library, community meeting spaces, a pond, bookstore, café.
 Recently, Heartland completed a new Corporate Education Center and founded an athletic program that includes baseball, softball and men's and women's soccer teams.

 Weekend education

 Bloomington/Normal Japanese Saturday School (ブルーミントン・ノーマル補習授業校 Burūminton Nōmaru Hoshū Jugyō Kō), a Japanese weekend school, was established in 1986 and held at the Thomas Metcalf School.
 It has a separate office in Normal.

 Police

 The Normal Police Department consists of 81 sworn officers and 26 civilian staff.
 The Chief of Police is Stephen A. Petrilli Jr. The department is nationally accredited by the Commission for Accreditation for Law Enforcement Agencies.

 The department provides 24-hour town-wide coverage.
 In addition to deploying officers in patrol cars, the department also deploys officers on bike patrols and has been doing so since the 1980s.
 The department also has a full-time Criminal Investigation Division and two full-service canines.